awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 This Getting Started tutorial includes several modules designed to show you AWS IoT Greengrass basics and help you get started using AWS IoT Greengrass\.
 This tutorial covers fundamental concepts, such as:
 + Configuring AWS IoT Greengrass cores and groups\.
 + The deployment process for running AWS Lambda functions at the edge\.
-+ Connecting AWS IoT devices to the AWS IoT Greengrass core\.
++ Connecting AWS IoT devices, called client devices, to the AWS IoT Greengrass core\.
-+ Creating subscriptions to allow MQTT communication between local Lambda functions, devices, and AWS IoT\.
++ Creating subscriptions to allow MQTT communication between local Lambda functions, client devices, and AWS IoT\.

 ## Choose how to get started with AWS IoT Greengrass<a name="gg-getting-started"></a>